FHolzStein/mb-linux-mod/README.md

 * [Bugs and Feature Requests](https://github.com/FHolzStein/mb-linux-mod#bugs-and-feature-requests)

 ## Installation
+**Important**Before installing the program you should have Java version 1.8 (Java 8) or higher installed on your system.

 Download the mb-linux-mod-<version>.tgz file from the [Releases page](https://github.com/FHolzStein/mb-linux-mod/releases) and extract it to a directory of choice on your system.
 In the bin folder you will find the file **mb-linux-mod** which runs the application.
 This would be sufficient to use the software itself.
 If you want a proper installation to access it from anywhere you should add this file to your PATH.

 ## Usage